tux3/qTox-blog/_posts/2016-08-10-Hello-World.md

 For OSX users, there's another special release, [1.5.1], and again, no code changes from 1.5.0 :)

-If you're wondering what other things await in the future, there is [1.6.0] milestone planned.
+If you're wondering what other things await in the future, there is a [1.6.0] milestone planned.
 It might look small, but it just shows items that new release will require – aside from them, everything that gets merged in between releases will be available in 1.6.0.